 - Mark Placement status approved or Remove BOM status approval

 - Remove approval

-For these two operations, the Approved for placement property is marked or unmarked for all selected instances and the Approved for BOM property is marked or unmarked for all selected components.
+For these four operations, the Approved for placement property is marked or unmarked for all selected instances and the Approved for BOM property is marked or unmarked for all selected components.

 - Mark as Do Not Place

 For these four operations, the Do not place or Include in Pick and Place output property is marked or unmarked for all selected instances.
 Selections at the component level of the list are ignored.